muhammet-kandemir-95/dmuka.Popup/README.md

             /* Events --BEGIN */
             // --------------------

-            // This event working when popup add to body as first
             onLoad: function () {
                 // this = popup

                 var popupContent = this.DOM.content.get();
                 console.log(popupContent, "My Content - onLoad");
             },
-            // This event working when run "open" function
             onOpen: function () {
                 // this = popup